zumikiti/in-60-seconds/README.md

 #### Sample Slide #2

-The *markdown* for the second slide in the sample slide deck is shown here:
+The *markdown* snippet for the second slide in the sample slide deck is shown
+here:

 ```